joshuajnoble/transformers_4_forecasting/index.md

 ![Hourly](/images/hourly_values.png)

-Patterns, but nothing that indicates seasonality.
+Patterns present but nothing that indicates seasonality that we need to worry about.

 We also check that this is stationary with a KPSS and ADF test (yay, good old fashioned stats!)
 [Stationarity](https://nbviewer.org/github/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb#Stationarity)